Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 An integer greater than or equal to –2<sup>63</sup>, and less than 2<sup>63</sup>.

-Certain arithmetic operations use conservative bounds checks (explictly specified below) on their inputs to prevent the output from being outside the legal range.
+Certain arithmetic operations use conservative bounds checks (explicitly specified below) on their inputs to prevent the output from being outside the legal range.
 If one of these bounds checks fails, execution fails.

 #### String to Number